 - Make sure your window and door screens are tight and without holes, cuts or other openings.

-A map showing the locations of standing water sites that have had larvicide applied this year is available at halton.ca.
+Locations of standing water sites that have had larvicide applied this year is available on the West Nile Virus page on halton.ca.